zachlasiuk/arm-software-developers-ads/content/learning-paths/microcontroller/avh_matter/5cicdapi.md

 We shall extend the workflow from the previous section to automatically transmit the `chip-tool` commands.

-## Set up API Token as GitHb secret
+## Set up API Token as GitHub secret

 In either `Arm Virtual Hardware` browser, navigate to `Profile` > `API`.